hoytpr/Windows-jekyll-install/readme.md

 (Note: This is my own experience with installing these software onto Windows10.
 It has not been tested on other Windows versions)

-### All installations are done from a Windows `cmd.exe` terminal window run as an Administrator
+### All installations are done as an Administrator from a Windows `cmd.exe` terminal window or otherwise run as an Administrator

 1.	**Ruby**.
-This is included with Linux and macOS; the simplest option on Windows is to use RubyInstaller.
+This is included with Linux and macOS; the simplest option on Windows is to use RubyInstaller (run as an Administrator).
 You can test your installation by running `ruby --version`.
 For more information, see the Ruby installation guidelines.
 2.	**RubyGems**. (the package manager for Ruby).
 You can test your installation by running `gem --version`.
 3.  **Gems install bundler** Update your gems to install bundler by running `gem update --system`
 3.	**Jekyll**.
 You can install this by running `gem install jekyll`.